GBT/MUSTANG-2 9" resolution imaging of the SZ effect in MS0735.6+7421: Confirmation of the SZ Cavities through direct imaging: Discussion and conclusions

-For all of the variations we considered, support by thermal electrons with temperature $\lesssim 10$\,keV ($f\simeq 0.06$) is excluded by at least $4.5\sigma$.
-The lowest suppression factor at $2\sigma$ is $f= 0.21$, roughly correlating to thermal support from electrons at $\sim 50$\,keV, and that is only for the South-West bubble.
-For the North-East bubble, pressure support by thermal electrons with a temperature of $100$\,keV ($f\simeq 0.37$) is excluded at $2.5\sigma$, while the lowest temperature not excluded at $2\sigma$ is $\sim 125$\,keV.
+For all of the variations we considered, support by thermal electrons with temperatures $\lesssim 10$\,keV ($f\simeq 0.06$) is excluded by at least $4.5\sigma$.
+The lowest possible suppression factor at $2\sigma$ is $f= 0.39 - 2 \cdot 0.06 = 0.27$, roughly corresponding to thermal support from electrons at $\sim 60$\,keV; this limit is only for the southwest bubble.
+For the northeast bubble, pressure support by thermal electrons with a temperature of $100$\,keV ($f\simeq 0.37$) is excluded at $4\sigma$, while the lowest temperature not excluded at $2\sigma$ is $\sim 200$\,keV.

-While our best fit suppression factors were significantly lower than those found in A19, our findings still support their general conclusions that if the bubbles in MS0735 are supported by thermal pressure, the plasma in the North-East bubble must be at least $\geq 205_{-50}^{+60}$\,keV\footnote{Note the conversion from suppression factor to temperature is highly non-linear, so while e.g. the $1\sigma$ constrain is 155\,keV, the $2\sigma$ constraint is not 105\,keV but 115\,keV.}.
-Alternatively, the cavities may be supported by particles with a non-thermal momentum distribution, or the support may be provided by magnetic fields \citep{Braithwaite2010}, or by turbulence/dynamical pressure \citep[e.g.][]{Wittor2020}.
-A broad range of non-thermal pressure support mechanisms have the potential to suppress the tSZ signal, including up to complete suppression ($f=1$).
+While our best fit suppression factors were significantly lower than those found in A19, our findings still support their general conclusions that if the bubbles in MS0735 are supported by thermal pressure, the plasma in the northeast bubble must be at least\footnote{Note the conversion from suppression factor to temperature is highly nonlinear, so while, e.g., the $1\sigma$ constraint is 60\,keV, the $2\sigma$ constraint is not 120\,keV but 125\,keV.} $\geq 280\substack{+80\\-60}$\,keV.
+Alternatively, the cavities may be supported by particles with a nonthermal momentum distribution, or the support may be provided by magnetic fields \citep{Braithwaite2010} or by turbulence or dynamical pressure \citep[e.g.][]{Wittor2020}.
+A broad range of nonthermal pressure support mechanisms have the potential to suppress the thermal SZ signal, including up to complete suppression ($f=1$).
 Of course, the work here cannot rule out a combination of thermal pressure support with other sources of pressure support.